 Do you want gluten free cheese and crackers?

-This cheese recipe is naturally gluten free.
-However, if you want gluten free crackers that taste good, that’s harder to find.
+This cheese recipe is naturally gluten-free.
+However, if you want gluten-free crackers that taste good, that’s harder to find.
 I started using quinoa to make my own crackers.
 You won’t believe how easy and simple it is to do.
-You can check out these my gluten free cracker recipe that will amaze you here!
+You can check out these my gluten-free cracker recipe that will amaze you here!

-Basic recipe for making vegan cheese with garlic and herbs made with coconut milk.
+A basic recipe for making vegan cheese with garlic and herbs made with coconut milk.
 Free of gluten, soy, and nuts.

 Prepare cheese molds by spraying a glass bowl or container with spray oil or rub any neutral flavored oil on the molds to prevent sticking.
 (Recipe will make about 2 cups of cheese).

-Pour the can of coconut milk into a sauce pan.
+Pour the can of coconut milk into a saucepan.

 Put 1/2 cup of hot water into the empty coconut milk can to melt all the remaining coconut milk and add the water to the pan.

-Add all remaining ingredients to the sauce pan and stir with a whisk.
+Add all remaining ingredients to the saucepan and stir with a whisk.

 Turn heat on to medium and stir frequently until it boils.

-Turn down heat until the cheese sauce is just barely boiling and stir constantly for 6 minutes until it is very smooth.
+Turn down the heat until the cheese sauce is just barely boiling and stir constantly for 6 minutes until it is very smooth.

 Immediately pour into the prepared cheese molds.